 Multi-family housing forecast:

-- Multi-family housing starts were expected to rise at a gradual pace beginning in 2020, as several legislative changes aimed at increasing multi-family construction encourage more building of dense, low- and mid-tier housing.
-However, social distancing restrictions and tightening lines of credit pushed multi-family construction numbers down significantly, though they are now picking up.
+- Multi-family housing starts were expected to rise at a gradual pace beginning in 2020, as several legislative changes aimed at increasing multi-family construction encouraged more building of dense, low- and mid-tier housing.
+However, pandemic disruptions and tightening lines of credit pushed multi-family construction numbers down significantly in 2020-2021, picking up slightly since 2022.

 Statistics related to California housing:

 - Prior to 2020, California population growth had been increasing at a rate of 0.5%-1% per year.
-But California’s population has since begun to decline, the result of more deaths than births alongside more residents moving to other states in search of a lower cost of living.
+But California’s population has since begun to decline, the result of more deaths than births alongside more residents moving to other states in search of a lower cost of living than those moving in.
+As an offset, those moving in possess higher skills and wealth than those moving out of California.

-- Just over 17 million people were employed in California in April 2022.
-This is 304,000 fewer jobs than were held prior to the 2020 recession, according to the California Employment Development Department (EDD).
+- Roughly 18.3 million people were employed in California in December 2024.
+This is just over the number of jobs held at end of 2019, prior to the 2020 recession, according to the California Employment Development Department (EDD).

 Related articles: